 When you are in La Barge - Cokeville, you'll notice that it is more blue-collar than most other communities in America.
 41.92% of La Barge - Cokeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, La Barge - Cokeville is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in La Barge - Cokeville who work in management occupations (13.88%), sales jobs (12.78%), and teaching (8.62%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 22.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, La Barge - Cokeville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, La Barge - Cokeville really has some of the features that families look for when choosing a good community to raise children.
 Is La Barge - Cokeville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of La Barge - Cokeville citizens is a little higher than the average for US cities and towns: 24.47% of adults in La Barge - Cokeville have at least a bachelor's degree.
+The citizens of La Barge - Cokeville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.47% of adults in La Barge - Cokeville having a bachelor's degree or advanced degree.

 The people who call La Barge - Cokeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Barge - Cokeville residents report their race to be White, followed by Asian.
 Important ancestries of people in La Barge - Cokeville include English, German, Scottish, Irish, and Danish.